Frequently Asked Questions

 Do I need to buy a diffuser to use essential oils?

-Depending on your usage, if you wish to diffuse the scent, it is recommended to use a specialized device like a steam diffuser, an electric diffuser, or passive diffusers like those made from wood or ceramic.
+Depending on your usage, it is recommended to use a specialized device like a steam diffuser, an electric diffuser, or passive diffusers like those made from wood or ceramic.
 For more information, check out areme's essential oil accessories here.

 How much essential oil should be used in a diffuser?

 Depending on the space where the scent is being diffused and the diffusing device, you can adjust the amount of essential oil from 1-5 drops.
-Additionally, the amount used also depends on the type of essential oil; for instance, oils from the Citrus group (orange, lemon, pomelo) diffuse very quickly but have a relatively short scent duration, so you might need to add a small amount frequently to maintain the scent in the space.
+Additionally, the amount used also depends on the type of essential oil; for instance, citrus essential oils (orange, lime, pomelo) diffuse very quickly but have a relatively short scent duration, so you might need to add a small amount frequently to maintain the scent in the space.

 What is the shelf life of essential oils?

 The shelf life of essential oils ranges from 2-5 years depending on types of oil.
 Once opened, due to the volatile nature of essential oils, it is best to use them within one year.
-Furthermore, essential oils from the Citrus family (such as lemon, grapefruit, sweet orange, bergamot, etc.) are prone to oxidation and have a shorter shelf life (about 6-8 months depending on the type).
+Furthermore, essential oils from the Citrus family (such as lemon, pomelo, sweet orange, bergamot, etc.) are prone to oxidation and have a shorter shelf life (about 12-18 months depending on the type).

-Store essential oils in dark glass bottles in a cool or room temperature location (ideally below 24 degrees Celsius), away from heat and direct sunlight.
+Store essential oils in dark glass bottles in cool or room temperature (ideally below 24 degrees Celsius), away from heat and direct sunlight.

-Can essential oils be used for body massages?
+Can essential oils be used for body massage?

 Essential oils can be used for massage or hot/cold compresses for relaxation and therapeutic purposes.